 Cyborg appears as a member of the Teen Titans in this more humorous take on the DC Universe.
 Khary Payton reprises his role.

 Cyborg appears as a main character in the series, played by Joivan Wade.
 He is Justice League hopeful thanks to his cybernetic enhancements, and is already a fairly well-known superhero.
-After Victor was accidentally maimed in a lab accident, his father, Silas, rebuilt him, but Silas got help from scientist, Niles Caulder, the leader of the Doom Patrol.
+After Victor was accidentally maimed in a lab accident that killed his mother, his father, Silas, rebuilt him with help from the scientist Niles Caulder, the leader of the Doom Patrol.
 When Niles goes missing, Victor shows up to the Doom Patrol's mansion to investigate.
 He soon becomes a member of the team as they try to track down Niles and bring him home.
 As the first season progresses, Mr. Nobody takes an interest in Cyborg, and begins taunting him with hints that his origin story may be a lie.
 When Cyborg is captured by the Men from N.O.W.H.E.R.E. and taken to the Ant Farm, Silas and the rest of the Doom Patrol go to rescue him.
 However, Mr. Nobody tricks Cyborg into attacking Silas, nearly killing him in the process.

 Lego Batman 2

 Cyborg appears as a playable character in Lego Batman 2.
 He has a laser eye and the ability to pull magnetic legos.